 If the school has decided that other agencies do not need to be involved, then consideration will be given to deleting imagery from devices and online to limit any further sharing.
-This decision will be based on the DSL's or a deputy's judgement in line with the guidance.
+This decision will be based on the DSLs' judgement in line with the guidance.
 There is further information in the Sharing nudes and semi-nudes section of this policy.

-Child-on-child abuse, including sexual violence and sexual harassment Responding to allegations of child-on-child abuse
+Child-on-child abuse, including sexual violence and sexual harassment

+Responding to allegations of child-on-child abuse

-- You must record the allegation and inform a DSL.
-Do not investigate the allegation. - If the DSLs are not available due to emergency circumstances, the staff member will speak to a member of the senior leadership team and/or contact the relevant children's services e.g. the Single Point of Access in Kingston and Richmond.
+- Follow the 'handling a disclosure' procedure set out above.
+You must make a record of the allegation and inform the DSL or a deputy. - If the DSL and a deputy are not available due to emergency circumstances, the staff member will speak to a member of the senior leadership team and/or contact the relevant children's services.

-A DSL will make a decision from the following options depending on the level of risk or harm:
+The DSL or a deputy will make a decision from the following options depending on the level of risk or harm:

-- 1. Manage the concern internally providing pastoral support to all those involved. - 2.
-Complete an early help assessment. - 3.
+1. Manage the concern internally providing pastoral support to all those involved.

+- 2. Complete an early help assessment. - 3.
 Make a referral to children's services and/or, where necessary, the police.
 The DSL may choose to consult children's services to assist them with making a decision. - 4.
-The police will still be informed of any criminal offences, even if the child is aged under the criminal age of responsibility.
-The police will take a welfare approach.
+The police will still be informed of any criminal offences.
+If the child is aged under the criminal age of responsibility, the police will take a welfare approach.

-A DSL will contact the parents or carers of the children involved at the earliest opportunity and where appropriate.
-Records will be kept of all concerns, any discussions had and any outcomes reached.
+The DSL or a deputy will contact the parents or carers of the children involved at the earliest opportunity and where appropriate.
+Records will be kept of all concerns, discussions had, decisions made and any outcomes reached.
 If a criminal offence has been committed or is being investigated, the DSL will work closely with the police to avoid impacting the criminal process while protecting children or following disciplinary procedures.

 Where the DSL, children's services or the police decide the concern should be handled by the school internally, we will thoroughly investigate the concern using our behaviour policy and processes.
 A risk assessment and prevention plan will be completed when a safeguarding risk has been identified.
 The plan will be monitored and a date set for a follow-up evaluation with everyone concerned.
-We will support all children involved in the incident, including the children who displayed the behaviour and the children who experienced it.
+We will support all children involved in the incident, including the child/ren who displayed the behaviour and the children who experienced it.
 This support will include personalised support through the school's nurture team and referral to other services if necessary.